FaithBench: Toward Tradition-Aware Evaluation of Theological Faithfulness in Large Language Models

 2.4 Theological AI Evaluation

 Prior work on religious AI is limited.
 Studies have examined bias in religious representation (Abid et al., 2021) but not systematic theological competency.
-FaithBench fills this gap with rigorous methodology.
+FaithBench addresses this gap with a structured, transparent methodology.

 3. Construct Definition